rfabbri/vase-multiview-3d-curve-dataset/README.md

 This real curve 3D groundtruth is constructed by manually deleting points of a dense point cloud obtained from structured lighting.

-Images and explanations of this ground truth are provided in: http://Multiview-3d-Drawing.sf.net
+Figures and explanations of this ground truth are provided in: http://Multiview-3d-Drawing.sf.net

 Using the point cloud alone, the 3D edges are not identifiable with confidence.